About Counseling

 Amanda spent the last four years in Knoxville, Tennessee, where she worked closely with college students, professors, and medical professionals, including physicians and their families.
 These experiences deepened her understanding of perfectionism, burnout, chronic stress, and the emotional pressures faced by high-achieving individuals.

-Ultimately, the Gulf Coast called her home once again.
-Choosing to be closer to family and the slower rhythm of coastal life, Amanda returned to Gulfport to open Sandpiper Counseling—a space grounded in calm, compassion, and steady support.
-Outside the therapy room, you’ll often find her photographing the beauty of the coastline, spending time outdoors, or exploring the places that continue to remind her of resilience and renewal.
+Outside the therapy room, you’ll often find Amanda photographing the beauty of the coastline, spending time outdoors, or exploring the places that continue to remind her of resilience and renewal.

 Philosphy